A1iHassan/Markdown-Generator/README.md

 ### Features
 - Live preview: See Markdown render as you type.
 - Supports GitHub Flavored Markdown (GFM).
+- Copy your work in a single click.
 - Clean and minimalistic UI.

 ### Demo
 You can try the live demo here: [Markdown Generator](https://markdown-generator-six.vercel.app/)